 Hassle-free, relaxed and smooth sailing along the Mekong river will allow you to enjoy the scenery.
 With a knowledgeable English-speaking guide, tasty food onboard and an overnight accommodation arranged, you will have a great time.

 Another option is to travel by slow boat from Luang Prabang to Chiang Rai, or Chiang Mai, Thailand.
 Click here to read about that journey.

 The UNESCO World Heritage Site status and becoming a destination popular amongst package travellers, has no doubt pushed the prices up.
 However, if you do your research, you can still find gems wedged in between the luxury $260 per night hotels.

 Lucky for you, we did some research already and found a charming and affordable place in the posh end of town.

 If you are looking for a comfortable and quality rest stop in Luang Prabang, Oui’s Guesthouse might be just right for you.
-A cosy, two storey guesthouse, overlooking the river Khan sits nearly at the end of the peninsula
+A cosy, two storey guesthouse, overlooking the river Khan sits nearly at the end of the peninsula.

-For $30 you will enjoy a spacious double room with comfortable bed, clean sheets and fresh towels, good breakfast and a lovely view from the shared terrace.
+For $30 you will enjoy a spacious double room with a comfortable bed, clean sheets and fresh towels, good breakfast and a lovely view from the shared terrace.
 The breakfast is simple, but well prepared and tasty, garnished with fresh herbs from their own garden on the river bank.

 We stayed here for a week and found the guest house comfortable and the staff helpful and friendly.